Latest version of the app available: 4.0.0

 Your learners can enable biometric authentication on their branded mobile app so that they can use their fingerprint or face recognition to log into the app.
 After the user enters their username and password on the sign in page for the first time, they can allow the app to use biometric credentials, and on the next login they will be able to authenticate with their fingerprint or via face recognition.

-In order to enable the biometric login feature for your branded app, you as the Superadmin need to contact Docebo (via the Communication Center, or through the Customer Experience Team if your plan includes this option).
+In order to enable the biometric login feature for your branded app, you as the Superadmin need to contact Docebo (via the Help Center, or through the Customer Experience Team if your plan includes this option).

 The technology used for biometric login depends on the device you are using — the features available for biometric login vary depending on the smartphone model you are using.